lohan201/JJsploit/README.md

 - udp_proto

+# understanding GGPO

+# terminology
+- frame: discrete unit of time measurement for the game
+  - starts at frame 0
+  - note that input on frame X gets included in game state for frame X+1

 # changes from GGPO

 for folks familiar with the original [ggpo](https://github.com/pond3r/ggpo) implementation, this section documents some of the major changes